mbevand/ledthemfight/README.md

 # Effect Module Reference

 Effect modules are written in Python.
-You can write any valid Python code.
+Any valid Python code is OK.
 They are loaded and executed by the Python interpreter.
-Typically the standard Python library modules `random`, `math` are useful to write effects.
-The best way to learn how to write modules is to read the built-in ones:
+Typically the standard library modules `random`, `math` are useful to write effects.
+For examples, just read the built-in ones:
 [effect_library/](effect_library/)

 The module must define a `render(index, frame)` function.
 LED Them Fight calls